 Most of my adventures these days happen in my arm chair.
 Watching foreign-language dramas on various streaming services.
 I’ve watched enough now to have noticed a curious phenomenon.
 Of course, I’ve long been aware that English is currently the world’s donor language.
 However, I’ve now become aware that one word in particular has had broad global uptake: Sorry.

 I’ve spent a lot of time in Romania.
 A good fifteen years ago already I remember someone excused himself to me on the street by saying, “Sorry.”
 I was taken aback.
 I wondered why that person had determined I was an English speaker.
 But then I noticed that Romanians used the word with each other.
 It had become part of the language.
 Romanian speakers have a long history of adopting loan words.
 So I didn’t think ‘sorry’ was anything special.

-But now I’ve heard it used regularly in: Danish, German, Japanese, Korean, Norwegian, Swedish, Taiwanese Mandarin and Welsh.
+But now I’ve heard it used in: Danish, German, Hindi, Japanese, Korean, Norwegian, Polish, Swedish, Taiwanese Mandarin and Welsh.
 And I know it also pops up in Miami Spanish.

 The Japanese have even made it into a well-known joke: “I’m sorry, hige sori” (= ‘beard shave’).
 The sorry/sori pun works if you’re Japanese.

 I’ve just begun to watch a Turkish drama and haven’t heard “Sorry” yet.
 And I have yet to listen for it in languages like Mandarin and Vietnamese.
 Or varieties of Spanish in South America.
 And I don’t think it’s used in Spain.
 So it isn’t necessarily everywhere.

 I’ve been pondering the question for a while now.

 Phonetically.
 Two syllables: Consonant Vowel, Consonant Vowel.
 Simple.
 No consonant clusters of the type [sk] found in “Excuse me.”